rygent/Elvia/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature request
+name: Feature request
-About: Suggest an idea for this project
+about: Suggest an idea for this project
-Title: ''
+title: ''
-Labels: 'Type: Enhancement'
+labels: 'Type: Enhancement'
-Assignees: ''
+assignees: ''

 ---